DavidBruant/writings/_posts/2016-12-18-building-software-for-data-ownership.md

 ---
 ## Data ownership

+It can be a [blog post](https://github.com/DavidBruant/writings/blob/gh-pages/_posts/2016-12-18-building-software-for-data-ownership.md), a poem, conversations with loved ones, your favorite places to get [tea](http://verdenero.fr/) (they have wonderful coffee i understand, by I don't drink any), drafts of a song, [a funny video](https://www.youtube.com/watch?v=vIV6MU4Yqek), filling some spreadsheets for the viability of a project, or just regular accounting; heck! the latest code you've written or maybe data about your tastes or professional connections.
 When entering data into a computer, everyone has an expectation that the computer will remember it.
-Either enough to transmit it to whoever we want to communicate it to or for personal archiving purposes. (let's ignore the [few cases](https://www.snapchat.com/) where one expects for the computer to forget the data purposefully).
+Either enough to transmit it to whoever we want to communicate it to or for personal archiving purposes. (let's ignore the [few cases](https://whispersystems.org/blog/disappearing-messages/) where one expects for the computer to forget the data purposefully).

+For all practical purposes, creation of data is necessarily mediated through software.
+This article lays out some principle about how i believe software should behave with regards to the data i've created.

+It can be sumarized as follows:
 * My data is mine
 * Do not lose my data
 * Let me share it and enable edition to others with fine granularity (both on the content and people levels)